RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_workshops/2025-09-25-BayesTransition.md

 And that's the whole nuance.
 It is still important to observe the model's residuals to see if it is well-suited to the data, if it is appropriate for the form of the relationships, etc. But deviations at this stage do not make the model uninterpretable.
 They are rather an indication that the model could be improved.
 A step in the iterative process.

-# Integrating known *a priori* information
+# Integrating prior information

 We have so far avoided the subject, but we will not be able to continue for long without talking about it.
-One of the major contributions of the Bayesian approach is that it allows the integration of known *a priori* information into the calculation, before starting data collection.
+One of the major contributions of the Bayesian approach is that it allows the integration of prior information into the calculation, before starting data collection.
 It is directly designed as a process of updating knowledge, rather than considering each experiment as independent.

-The probability distribution associated with a parameter that we saw above is in fact the *a posteriori* probability.
+The probability distribution associated with a parameter that we saw above is in fact the posterior probability.
 The updated version, after confronting our prior knowledge with the new data collected.
 It is here that, in general, tutorials on the Bayesian approach present Bayes' theorem and its application, for example, to medical tests or doping, taking into account false positives, the baseline rate in the population, etc. All this is very interesting, but absolutely not necessary to get started with this approach.

-The important thing is to understand, I repeat, that the results obtained are an update of *a priori* knowledge by the data collected.
+The important thing is to understand, I repeat, that the results obtained are an update of prior knowledge by the data collected.

-But what *a priori* information should we use?
-There are several schools of thought for this.
+But what prior information should we use?
+There are several schools of thought on this.

-## Non-informative *priors*
+## Non-informative priors

-One of the most reassuring things when starting with this approach is to know that it is possible to use *priors* so vague that they have no impact on the result.
+One of the most reassuring things when starting with this approach is to know that it is possible to use priors so vague that they have no impact on the result.
 With this philosophy, our results are (in simple cases) identical to those found by the maximum likelihood approach (e.g., the `glm` or `nlme` function in R), with the difference that

 1.  they can be interpreted within a Bayesian framework and
 2.  we have access to all the samples of the posterior distribution to observe the distribution of the parameters, their correlations, etc.

-In `stan_glm`, we could have applied non-informative *priors*, for example, by mentioning that for all we know, the parameters can be ABSOLUTELY ANYTHING.
+In `stan_glm`, we could have applied non-informative priors, for example, by mentioning that for all we know, the parameters could be ABSOLUTELY ANYTHING.
 They could range from -Inf to +Inf with equal probabilities for each of the values.

 ```r
 m_noninformatif <- stan_glm(